How Long to Flush Drano with Hot Water? (Quick Answer!)

 a.
 Lemon Juice

-You can squeeze the lemon juice into the drain after flushing Drano.
-You’ll need to saturate the drain’s mouth with lemon juice to neutralize the smell as much as possible before leaving it to act for 5 minutes.
-Then, you can go ahead and flush water down the drain.
+Squeeze the lemon juice into the drain after flushing the Drano.
+Let it sit for 5 minutes.
+Then you can go ahead and flush water down the drain.

 b.
 Vinegar

 Vinegar is just as effective as lemon juice.
 The only difference is that lemon juice has a more pleasant smell than vinegar.
-The process of application, however, is the same.
+Just like lemon juice, let it sit for 5 minutes before flushing it.

 1. How Long Should You Flush Drano with Hot Water?

-Depending on the drain’s condition and the clog’s stubbornness, you should allow the Drano to act for 15-30 minutes before flushing with hot water.
-Doing so gives Drano enough time to work and the hot water to soften the clog.
+Depending on the drain and the clog, you should allow the Drano to act for 15-30 minutes before flushing with hot water.
+This gives Drano enough time to work and for the hot water to soften the clog.

 2. Can You Use Boiling Water with Drano?